stibinator/DuAEF_Duik_Docs/src/docs/duik-16-changelog.md

 - [Bézier IK](autorig.md#bezier-ik-multi-layer-spine-tails) (like the ones used in spines) no longer moves the layers on creation.
 - [Bézier IK](autorig.md#bezier-ik-multi-layer-spine-tails) now works on custom [Structures](structures.md).
 - Fixed some tools not working in non-English Duik: [Slider Controllers](controllers.md), [Parent Constraint](parent-constraint.md), [Effector](effector.md)
+- When [extracting controllers](controller-tools.md) or rigging limbs with [footroll](autorig/md), the IK Data is now correctly linked and can be correctly detected by the new [Connector](connector.md)

 ## 16.1.1